opera-gaming/gxmods/documentation/mods.md

 See [manifest.json](Mod_Template/manifest.json) from Mod_Template.
 It should be self explanatory.
 In case you make a mistake, Opera GX will show you an error when trying to load such a mod.

+The icon has to be a PNG; recommended size is 512x512.

 ### Background music

 Opera GX uses [vertical remixing](https://gamemaker.io/en/blog/compose-video-game-music) to achieve dynamic music in the browser.
 However it doesn't mean you need to provide multiple music files.
 If only one is provided it will work as well.
 In such a case you can do a little trick and list the same file more than once.
 This will result in an increased volume when users are active in the browser.